Identify | Disrupt |

 Bounty payments are contingent on law enforcement outcomes, which may take months or years.

-Submitters should not expect immediate or rapid payment.
+Tipsters should not expect immediate or rapid payment.
 In administering the Program, CSI has no control over the pace of law enforcement investigations or judicial proceedings.
 Payment cannot be processed until a qualifying law enforcement outcome has been confirmed and all due diligence is complete.

 Q: How are payments made?